Deprivation of Liberty Safeguards (DoLS)

 Once the assessment is complete, if the restrictions are considered proportionate the council will apply directly to The Court of Protection for legal authorisation so that they may continue to deprive the person of their liberty.
 The ADASS website has more details of this process.

 The legislation regarding deprivation of liberty has been amended.
-The Mental Capacity Act (Amendment) Bill was agreed in Parliament in April 2019 and is due to be implemented in April 2022.
+The Mental Capacity Act (Amendment) Bill was agreed in Parliament in April 2019 and was due to be implemented in April 2022.
 This has been delayed by the DHSC, who are yet to provide a new implementation date.
 Once implemented the way in which a deprivation of liberty is authorised will significantly change from what has been described above.
 ‘The Liberty Protection Safeguards’ (‘LPS’) will be the replacement legislation, although further regulations and guidance are awaited.
 This article will be updated when further information is available.
 For more information on the changes see: